Thinkful-Ed/js-dev-final-capstone-starter-whack-a-mole/README.md

 # JS Dev - Final Capstone

-If you've ever been to an arcade you have probably seen or played whack-a-mole. *Whack-a-mole* is a game in which a player uses a mallet to hit toy moles, which appear at random, back into their holes.
-You are tasked in writing a computer version of this game where a user clicks on a mole (or some other entity) that appears or disapears randomly.
-You are encouraged to come up with an original design for this game.
-Feel free to use the CSS skills that you've learned in this course to give your game a unique feel.
+A local game development studio has decided to create a new game, based on *Whack-a-mole!*.
+If you've ever been to an arcade you have probably seen or played *whack-a-mole*. *Whack-a-mole* is a game in which a player uses a mallet to hit toy moles, which appear at random, back into their holes.
+The game designers have asked you to come up with a computer version of this game and have provided the source code that needs to be completed.
+You are encouraged to come up with an original visual design for this game and even change the theme.
+The game designer expects that you use the JavaScript, HTML and CSS skills that you've learned in this course to give the game a unique feel.

 ![whackamole](https://github.com/gabrielsanchez/erddiagram/blob/main/whackamole.gif?raw=true)

+# Steps to complete

+To complete this project, you must do the following:

+- Write code that passes all the tests in the Qualified.
+- Write code that passes all of the requirements in the project rubric, and submit your GitHub link to the Thinkful team.

+Fork and clone this repository and submit your project when you are finished.
+You can use VS Code or Qualified's Web IDE to work on this project but remember that your will need to submit a Github link of your project to the Thinkful team as well.

+# Installation

+1. Fork and clone this repo.
+2. Open the terminal, navigate to the project's folder and type `npm install`
+3. To run the tests, run `npm test`

 # Existing Files